Postr-Inc/Hapta/readme.md

 5. Request validation - create custom validation code to validate the record before sent to client or database
 6. File upload handling through websocket stream - and file download handling - file validation
 7. Subscription based sessions - used to randomize sessions per user so no user can grab ones data
-8. Sqlite memory cache with bun - less round trips to the database, hapta client cache using sdk
+8. Cache - less round trips to the database
 9. Soon: Categorizing / metrics
 # Installation
 > **Stop** If you do not know how to use [pocketbase](https://pocketbase.io/docs)